 Healthy Orange Chicken – We can’t get enough of this lighter take on a takeout favorite!
-This orange chicken skips the deep-frying, has more protein AND it’s gluten free and paleo friendly!
+This homemade orange chicken recipe skips the deep-frying, has more protein AND it’s gluten-free and paleo friendly!

 Gluten free eating sometimes means doing more from-scratch cooking.
 It’s things like making your own gravy or seasoning blends or pie crust.
 It’s figuring out how to make your own crispy chicken tenders instead of the frozen ones, or making gluten free stuffing for Thanksgiving.

 Other times, it’s as simple as a few no-fuss swaps.
 Like using gluten free tamari or coconut aminos instead of soy sauce, certified gluten free oats, or simply buying a bag of brown rice pasta instead of the white flour stuff.

 Those quick and easy recipes have become my (gluten-free) bread and butter over the last 5 years.
 We eat a lot more simple meals than we used to, in large part because it saves time.
 When we spend more time in the kitchen cooking from scratch, any time savings really feels like it adds up.

 This healthy orange chicken is one of those “doesn’t taste gluten free” recipes that doesn’t involve a lot of extra work.
 It’s on the table in about 30 minutes (whaaaat!?).
 It’s easily paleo and can be served on it’s own with a generous side of veggie stir fry or steamed veggies, or can be piled on a bed of rice or cauliflower rice.